silverhoff/pyhomework/README.md

-# Homewprk for python tester curses
+# Homework for python tester curses